-The goal of this task is to complete commissioning on all the chargers at both sites and ensure the chargers are online and available to the public.
+The goal of this task is to complete commissioning on all the chargers at both sites and ensure the chargers are online and available.

-- Activate and commission charging stations, once installation is complete. - Test signal strength and confirm with SWTCH Energy that stations are connected to cellular. - Run a test transaction on each unit to ensure the hardware and SWTCH Energy software are working properly. - Configure load management, where applicable. - Ensure the charger IDs correspond to the number associated on the SWTCH Energy back-end. - Verify charging stations are online and working properly and are visible on SWTCH Energy network, establishing remote connectivity with EV chargers, declare Go-Live

-Complete the EV Commissioning Report for each site that includes but is not limited to written notification of completion of commissioning, details of the verification and configurations of the EV chargers and operational plans, and training conducted to local field support staff and facilities manager to ensure reliable support of the charging infrastructure
+- Activate and commission charging stations, once installation is complete. - Test signal strength and confirm with that stations are connected to cellular. - Run a test transaction on each unit to ensure the hardware and software are working properly. - Configure load management, where applicable. - Ensure the charger IDs correspond to the number associated on the backend. - Verify charging stations are online and working properly and are visible on network, establishing remote connectivity with EV chargers, declare Go-Live - Complete and provide to CAM a EV Chargers Commissioning Completion Report for each site that includes but is not limited to written notification of completion of commissioning, details of the verification and configurations of the EV chargers and operational plans, and training conducted to local field support staff and facilities manager to ensure reliable support of the charging infrastructure